 We operate as one business segment.
-We have one domestic subsidiary and 24 international subsidiaries located in Brazil, British Virgin Islands, France, Germany, Hong Kong (3), India, Italy, Japan, Korea, Mexico (2), the Netherlands, People's Republic of China (the "PRC") (6), Singapore, Spain, United Kingdom and Vietnam.
+We have one domestic subsidiary and 25 international subsidiaries located in Brazil, British Virgin Islands, France, Germany, Hong Kong (3), India, Italy, Japan, Korea, Mexico (2), the Netherlands, People's Republic of China (the "PRC") (7), Singapore, Spain, United Kingdom and Vietnam.

-To recap our results for 2023:
+To recap our results for 2022:

-- Net sales decreased 22.5% to \$420.5 million in 2023 from \$542.8 million in 2022. - Our gross profit percentage decreased to 23.2% in 2023 from 28.1% in 2022. - Operating expenses, as a percent of sales, increased to 43.5% in 2023 from 25.4% in 2022. - Operating loss was \$85.3 million in 2023 compared to operating income of \$14.5 million in 2022, and our operating loss percentage was 20.3% in 2023, compared to an operating income percentage of 2.7% in 2022. - Income tax expense was \$6.0 million in 2023 compared to \$11.0 million in 2022.
+- Net sales decreased 9.8% to \$542.8 million in 2022 from \$601.6 million in 2021. - Our gross profit percentage decreased to 28.1% in 2022 from 28.8% in 2021. - Operating expenses, as a percent of sales, increased to 25.4% in 2022 from 24.9% in 2021. - Operating income decreased to \$14.5 million in 2022 from \$23.3 million in 2021, and our operating margin percentage decreased to 2.7% in 2022, compared to 3.9% in 2021. - Our effective tax rate increased to 96.4% in 2022 from 67.0% in 2021.

-Our strategic business objectives for 2024 include the following:
+Our strategic business objectives for 2023 include the following:

-- deliver new standard products, as well as custom variants, currently on our project development backlog, specifically in the climate control channel: - broaden our home control and home automation product offerings with the aim of acquiring new customers that represent market share leaders in their respective channels and regions; - expand our software and service platform, QuickSet, to deliver new features that enhance the personalization and engagement of users on smart entertainment and smart home platforms; - execute go-to-market strategies that help position our sustainable technology in our major verticals; - seek acquisitions or strategic partners that complement and strengthen our existing business; and - expedite our long-term factory planning strategy to optimize our manufacturing footprint and reduce our manufacturing concentration in the PRC.
+- increase new product development efforts in high-growth HVAC OEM channel to grow our market penetration with existing customers and acquire new customers with the goal of achieving market share leadership in climate control channel within 2 years; - broaden our home control and home automation product solutions with the aim of acquiring new customers that represent market share leaders in their respective channels and regions; - expand our software and service platform, QuickSet, to deliver a complete smart entertainment and smart home managed service platform; - invest in creating sustainable technology solutions that offer product differentiation across our global product portfolio; - explore and expand product offerings in our core subscription broadcasting channel beyond traditional entertainment remote controls; - seek acquisitions or strategic partners that complement and strengthen our existing business; and - expedite our long-term factory planning strategy to optimize our manufacturing footprint and reduce our manufacturing concentration in the PRC.